GeoBeer/geobeer-analytics/docs/gender-balance-audience.md

 # Gender balance of our audience

 ## Background and rationale
 Based on event registration data from the [Eventbrite](http://www.eventbrite.com) (old) and the [Ti.to](http://ti.to) (current) platform, we analysed the gender of audience members by looking at the first names they gave for registering to GeoBeer events.
-Specifically, we analysed (in sequential order, if the previous approaches haven't yielded a result):
+Specifically, we analysed (in sequential order, only if the previous approaches haven't yielded a result):

 - first names
 - a small fraction of &laquo;last names&raquo; when people may have flipped their first and last names in the form fields